 Data security is the process of combating unauthorized access to digital data, such as digital health records.
 Data security in the healthcare industry defends establishments against cybersecurity threats, data breaches, and other security challenges.

 Patient information can be vulnerable to theft, fraud, terrorism, and natural catastrophes as a result of these risks and hacking efforts.
 Data encryption, data masking, disaster recovery, and tokenization are a few examples of procedures that fall under the general category of data security.
-According to a report by OneTouchPoint, a breach in July 2022 affected nearly 2,651,396 individuals.
 Successful data security also includes user privacy, security policies, and technological solutions.

 What Is the Significance of Data Security in Healthcare?

 Data security is unquestionably one of the healthcare industry’s top priorities.
 Data breaches and cyber assaults have increased dramatically in recent years across the industry.
-The National Health Service (NHS) suffered a $100 million loss due to the WannaCry ransomware attack.
 Breach recovery can take time and might be costly to restore.
-According to PwC, 82% of organizations can’t determine the actual damage from an insider attack.
 Healthcare breaches are widespread and can have serious ramifications.
 By implementing data safeguarding techniques, healthcare institutions can remain watchful against assaults and breaches.

 - Protection Against Cyber Attacks:

 Cybercriminals increasingly target healthcare organizations due to the valuable nature of PHI.
-According to a survey conducted by Health IT, roughly 24% of health personnel in the United States have not undergone any cybersecurity awareness training to assist in identifying phishing attempts.
-The report also revealed that 67% of these breaches were caused by hacking or IT incidents, making it the leading cause of data breaches in the healthcare industry.
 The implications of a data breach can be devastating, including financial losses, damage to reputation, and, most importantly, the compromise of patient privacy.

 - Compliance with Regulations: